connervieira/Assassin/README.md

 ### Documented

-Assasin's extreme customizability can be a bit overwhelming to new users.
+Assassin's extreme customizability can be a bit overwhelming to new users.
 For this reason, the entire platform is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.

 ## Installing